ql-io/cluster2/README.md

 cluster2 is a node.js (>= 0.6.x) compatible multi-process management module.
 This module grew out of our needs in operationalizing node.js for [ql.io](https://github.com/ql-io/ql.io) at eBay.
-Built on node's `cluster`, cluster2 provides several additional capabilities:
+Built on node's `cluster`, cluster2 adds several safeguards and utility functions for real-world production
+scenarios:

 * Scriptable start, shutdown and stop flows
 * Worker monitoring for process deaths